ychab/mymoney/docs/schedulers.rst

 to create first bank transaction schedulers (for recurring payments for e.g).

 On the page of the bank account, click on the link *Schedule* in the menu tab links.
-You are redirect on the scheduler overview page.
+You are redirected to the scheduler overview page.
 On this page, you
 could:

 * see a summary of periodic debit/credit